01 of 05

 - Add more fertilizer every couple of days, spreading it generously, then soak your bales.

-- I then put a mix of potting soil and compost on top of the bales so I can plant seeds as well as seedlings on the bales.
-This layer is about two to three inches thick.
+- Put a mix of potting soil and compost on top of the bales so you can plant seeds as well as seedlings on the bales.
+This layer should be about two to three inches thick.

 04 of 05